capsulephp/di/docs/definitions/classes.md

 construction (even if that construction was by `factory()`).
 You can specify them as many times as you like, and they will be applied in that order.

-### Setters and Initializers
+### Setter Injection

 Each call to `method()` indicates a method to call on the object after it is instantiated.
-The typical case is for setter injection, but it can be used for any post-construction initializer logic.
+The typical case is for setter injection, but it can be used for any post-construction initializer logic using class methods.

 Given this class ...